Project Showcase

 1.

-I have years of experience designing games and game mechanics across multiple genres, often while collaborating with content experts from diverse fields.
-I’ve created numerous prototypes and completed and delivered award-winning and educationally successful games for iOS, Android, web, and VR.
+I have years of experience designing educational software and games professionally, often while collaborating with content experts from diverse fields.
+I’ve created dozens of prototypes and iteratively built upon them to completion, shaping the design along the way.

-I realize that games don’t just need to be fun, but have intuitive and accessible user interfaces, adhere to performance specifications, and remain in scope.
+I realize that games and software don’t just need to be fun, effective, and engaging, but have intuitive and accessible user interfaces, adhere to performance specifications, and remain in scope.

 2.

-I have a firm understanding of multiple object-oriented languages and software packages.
-Primarily, I’ve worked in Unity/C# and JavaScript, but have experience with C++/Unreal Engine and Swift.
+I have a firm understanding of object-oriented programming principles and experience with game engines, especially Unity.
+Primarily, I’ve worked in C# and JavaScript, but have also programmed in C++ and Swift.

 3.

-Years of experience creating art and working with artists collaboratively means I design and build games and software with visual elements in mind and can contribute to 2D and 3D art asset creation.
+Years of experience creating art and working with artists collaboratively mean I design and build games and software with visual elements in mind and am capable of creating 2D and 3D art assets as needed.

 When I’m not working on games, I try to find time to create traditional art, digital art, and write.
 I typically paint in acrylic and gouache, but enjoy experimenting with different mediums.
 My paintings have also won some awards!

 I try to keep up with emerging technologies, including generative AI.
-Although I enjoy creating traditional art and understand concerns about the technology, I’ve had a blast using it as another tool to bring characters, monsters, and environments to life and to assist in game development.
+Although I enjoy creating traditional art and understand concerns about the technology, I’ve had a blast using it to bring characters, concepts, and environments to life and explore ways to use it to assist in game development.
 Above is an intro video for a fictional game set in my book’s universe.
+I’ve since explored generative AI further, discovering ways to create different art styles, more realistic people and environment, and have consistent characters between shots.

 More About Me